Frequently Asked Questions

 Who is eligible to apply for this program?

-Students who have completed one semester of school and are at least 18 years old.
-They may be enrolled either full- or part-time at a college or university in the United States or within 12 months after graduation.
+Students who have completed one semester of college and are at least 18 years old.
+This DOES NOT include those enrolled in college courses during high school.
+They may be enrolled either full- or part-time at a college or university in the United States or within 24 months after graduation.
 Applicants must be eligible to work in the United States without restriction.
 All majors are welcome and no work experience is required.

-Foreign nationals taking classes in the United States are not eligible for the Disney College Program but they may be eligible for the International College Program (ICP) the company also offers.
-Information on the ICP is available at: https://jobs.disneycareers.com/disney-programs#international
+Foreign nationals taking classes in the United States are not eligible for the Disney College Program but they may be eligible for the International College Program (ICP), Cultural Representative (CRP) or other special programs the company also offers.
+Information on these is available at: https://jobs.disneycareers.com/disney-programs#international

 Those in culinary school might wish to consider the Disney Culinary Program.
 Information on this delicious program is available at: https://jobs.disneycareers.com/disney-programs#culinary